HabitatFramework/UserGuide/glossary/glossary.rst

 		A dataset, document or reference used as the source of habitat or land use information.
 Up to three sources can be defined for each INCID.

 	Split
-		The tool can perform two types of split, Logical Split or Physical Split, depending upon the filter active in the tool.
+		The tool can perform two types of split, Logical Split or Physical Split, depending upon the features selected.
 See :ref:`split` for more details.

 	TOID
-		A unique *topographical identifier* applied to features in Ordnance Survey's MasterMap product.
+		A unique **TO** \pographical **ID**\ entifier applied to features in Ordnance Survey's MasterMap product.
 See :ref:`habitat_framework` for more details.

 	Vague Date
 		A specific date, range of dates or imprecise date that can be specified in a variety of formats (e.g. '23 Mar 1987', 'Mar 1987 - Jun 1987', 'Spring 1987').